framboise-pi/Pi-FanHAT--Raspberry-waveshare-HAT/README.md

 ```

    As the first condition if(temp > 30) should be always True on a Raspberry-pi system, it stops there.
 Typical mistake easy to fall in.
-   So, I wrote something that suits perfectly to my needs:
+   So, I wrote something that suits perfectly to my needs, starting with the script freely available on waveshare's wiki:
    - a first 100% speed fan test for 2 seconds
    - corresponding fan speed with CPU temperature
    - display on 1 single line, as this display is too small (for me) for showing 2 lines at the same time (as in scripts on waveshare's)